pycom/pycom-documentation/content/pylife/fwupdate/_index.md

 curl -v --request GET http://192.168.4.1/status -H "FW-Header-1: ota-reboot"
 ```

-  5) Check that all commands have run succesfully without error.
+  5) Check that all commands have run successfully without error.
 Your PyGo is now upgraded and you should see the startup messages as shown in the screenshot above.